 - Marketplace sellers on Amazon.de or Amazon.at shipping to Austrian addresses

-The ERA system (era.gv.at) is Austria's national packaging register.
-All companies placing packaging on the Austrian market must register here first.
-The ERA registration captures:
+The EDM portal (edm.gv.at) is Austria's national electronic data management system for producer registration, typically accessed via the USP (Unternehmensserviceportal).
+All companies placing packaging on the Austrian market must register here.
+The EDM registration captures:

 - Company legal name and address